LayoutsHub/Pelican-Twenty-Fifteen-Theme/README.md

 #### HTML/CSS Minification
 Your site's code is automatically compressed, making it smaller and faster to load without affecting the design or functionality.

-#### Quicklink Support
-Thanks to **Quicklink**, when someone visits your site, it preloads links they might click next.
-This means those pages will open lightning fast when they’re ready to explore more.

 ### SEO Features

 #### Optimized for SEO